MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/access-scheduling.md

 ---
-title: Access scheduling in the Customer Service Hub and Customer Service workspace
+title: Access scheduling in the Customer Service workspace and Customer Service Hub
-description: Learn how to access scheduling the Customer Service Hub and Customer Service workspace
+description: Learn how to access scheduling in the Customer Service workspace and Customer Service Hub apps.
-author: lalexms
+author: Soumyasd27
-ms.author: laalexan
+ms.author: sdas
-ms.reviewer: shujoshi
+ms.reviewer: sdas
 ms.topic: how-to
 ms.date: 07/19/2024
 ms.custom: bap-template
 ---

-# Access scheduling in the Customer Service Hub and Customer Service workspace
+# Access scheduling in the Customer Service workspace and Customer Service Hub

-You can access scheduling through Customer Service Hub and Customer Service workspace apps.
+You can access scheduling through Customer Service workspace and Customer Service Hub apps.

 ## Access scheduling in Customer Service workspace